 Some population data suggest that persons who exercise regularly are less likely to develop liver cancer but, studies addressing whether this has a real biological basis, and, if so, identifying the molecular mechanism that produces such a protective effect, are few and the findings have been inconclusive.

 Investigators studied whether exercise reduces the development of liver cancer in obese/diabetic mice.
 Mice genetically driven to eat so that they become obese and develop type 2 diabetes as young adults were injected early in life with a low dose of a cancer-causing agent.
 Half of the mice were allowed regular access to a running wheel; the other half were not and remained sedentary.
-The mice ran up to 40 kilometers a day as measured by rotations of the exercise wheel.
+The mice ran up to 40 km a day as measured by rotations of the exercise wheel.
 This slowed down the weight gain for three months, but at the end of six months of experiments even the exercising mice were obese.
 At six months, most of the sedentary mice had liver cancer while none of the exercising mice had developed it.

 This research shows that exercise can stop development of liver cancer in mice that have fatty liver disease related to obesity and type 2 diabetes.
 Specifically, while nearly all obese mice injected with a low dose of a cancer-causing agent developed liver cancer within six months, mice that regularly exercised failed to do so.
 They were completely protected against liver cancer development in the timeframe of these experiments.
 Weight control did not mitigate the development of liver cancer.